klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 This code directly manipulates the `DbContext` to remove the permission, coupling our domain logic with the data access layer.

-## The Solution: Understanding and Using `DeleteBehavior.ClientCascade`
+## The Solution: Understanding and using ClientCascade behavior

 To achieve a cleaner, more object-oriented approach, we need to adjust our understanding of delete behaviors and how our database handles them.